 After wading through research, opinions, women’s health forums and listening to medical professionals, I began to explore a range of lifestyle and medical options to help restore my state of balance.
 Eventually I found a route that brought me back to sanity.
 If you’re a woman heading towards or through your 40s (or love a woman who is) you need to read this Sneak Preview Edition.
 It’s FREE, so there’s nothing to lose!

-In The Naked Truth About Perimenopause, Full-Frontal Complete Edition, Susanne Mitchell reveals her eye-opening journey through a roller-coaster hormonal retreat and the mysteries behind the transition to menopause.
+In The Naked Truth About PERIMENOPAUSE, Susanne Mitchell reveals her eye-opening journey through a roller-coaster hormonal retreat and the mysteries behind the transition to menopause.